nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 mv MathSenderComponentImpl.hpp-template MathSender.hpp
 ```

-These commands produce a template, or stub implementation,
-of the `MathSender` implementation class.
+These commands produce a template or stub implementation of the `MathSender` implementation class.
 You will fill in this implementation class below.

 Now run the command `fprime-util build --jobs 4`.